 Changed Dates :: Failed Predictions

 This section covers some of the lesser known failed predictions and changed date doctrine of the Watchtower Society.
 For the more important dates see the pages on 1914, 1925, 1975.
 Many of the following quotes are from the Watchtower Society's Studies in the Scriptures Series.
-Scanned copies of these books can be downloaded for free from jehovah.net.au/books.html.
+Links to free scanned copies of these books are at Historical Publications.

-At John 16:13 Jesus said he would provide his followers Holy Spirit to correctly understand what the future holds;
+Jesus said he would provide his followers Holy Spirit to correctly understand what the future holds.

 Whereas doctrine is subjective and un-provable, time prophecy leaves no room for error.
 On a number of occasions the Watchtower put a line in the sand when saying a specific event was going to happen on a specific date.
 When those dates passed without event those statements proved beyond argument to be false.
 When something predicted to happen does not occur there is irrefutable evidence that Jehovah did not direct the interpretation.
 In line with the Scriptures above, the following incorrect dates prove the Watchtower Society is not guided by Jehovah.